 The Multi-Function Switch, that the wiper switch is a part of, has two connectors.

-If you take a look at photos 2 and 3 (in the image viewer above) you'll see these embossed numbers on the connectors.
+If you take a look at photo above, you'll see these embossed numbers on the connector.

 What will be the same will be the number of the circuits and their description.

 Disabling The Air Bag System (SIR)

 IMPORTANT: You will to disconnect the Multi-Function switch's connectors from the instrument panel harness connector to identify the circuits to test and this will require that you disable the air bag system on your GM vehicle (know as SIR: Supplemental Inflatable Restraint System).

 Here are the factory instructions for disabling the air bag system: